Language models assisted with research, drafting, and editing of this content.

 • Power concentration in executive branch

-• Concerns about who investigates the investigators
+• Concerns about who investigates the investigators11

 Structural Checks: